sriharsha02/namaste-react/README.md

 This is my journey of learning react from scratch.

-The repo includes code base, assignments and solutions, projects I practice.
+The repo includes my notes, assignments and solutions, projects I practice.